upros/tls-pok/draft-friel-tls-eap-dpp.md

 This document assumes the latter and that the server generates unique ephemeral key pairs for bootstrap and key_share.

+## Bootstrapping Key Naming

+The bootstrapping key of the client is specified using the bskey extension.
+The "extension data" field of this extension SHALL consist of the base64 encoded SHA256 digest of the DER-encoded ASN.1 subjectPublicKeyInfo representation of the bootstrapping public key.
+The extension is:

+      opaque bskey[32];

+The bskey is a 32 byte string.
+The ExtensionType of bskey is TBD.

+## Bootstrap Key Extension

+      struct {
+          opaque bskey[32];
+      } BootstrapKey;

+The bootstrapping key of the client is specified using the BootstrapKey extension.
+The 'bskey' field of this extension SHALL consist of the base64 encoded SHA256 digest of the DER-encoded ASN.1 subjectPublicKeyInfo representation of the bootstrapping public key.

 ##  Changes to TLS 1.3 Handshake

-The bootstrapping key is identified in the ClientHello using the "bskey" extension.
-The contents of this extension are a SHA256 hash of a DER-encoded ASN.1 represention of the subjectPublicKeyInfo of device's public key.
-The bskey extension is defined in Section 2.2.
+The client identifies the bootstrapping key in the ClientHello using the BootstrapKey extension.
 The server looks up the client's bootstrapping key in its database by checking the SHA256 hash of each entry with the value received in the ClientHello.
-If no match is found, the server SHOULD respond with a HelloRetryRequest indicating a desired "key_share" extension.
-A client that has sent a ClientHello with the "bskey" extension that receives a HelloRetryRequest SHALL assume the server does not have its bootstrapping key.
-It MAY decide to continue with another TLS ciphersuite.
+If no match is found, the server SHOULD respond with an unknown_bskey error alert.

+If the server found the matching bootstrap key, the server generates an ephemeral ECDH keypair on the curve indicated in the bootstrap public key information, and performs an ECDH operation using the client bootstrap key and the server's ephemeral keypair.
+The server echos the BootstrapKey extension back to the client in the ServerHello to explicitly confirm to the client that it has performed an ECDH using the bootstrap key, and has injected the output into the key schedule.

+This is in addition to, and independent from, the (EC)DH that the server carries out when handling the key_share extension.

 The handshake is shown in Figure 1.